gvwilson/thirdbit/fiction/maddy-roo/index.md

 "Thank you.
 This one will recharge faster if it shuts down its other functions.
 Full operation will resume… shortly…"
-The lights behind its lenses dimmed.
+The lights behind its lenses dimmed again.

 "Dockety?"
 Sindy asked hesitantly.